urbanwuensch/drEEM-online/doc/scalesamples.md

 `scalesamples` provides more flexibility to perform scaling.
 It does so by scaling with the nth root of the standard deviation.
 The user specifies which nth root should be used.
 The lowest number (1) equals the scaling of the predecessor `normeem`.
 The higher the number, the less severe the scaling.
 In testing, values between 1.2 and 2 have proven useful.

+Alternatively, a normalization by the maximum intensity is also possible.

 <details open>
 <summary>